 To get this information, you have to do a search for their driving history.

 Have you ever had to look for criminal records online?
 How hard was it?
-Was your search online or did you call the local courthouse? was the information you recieved correct?
+Was your search online or did you call the local courthouse?
+Was the information you received correct?
 There are plenty of reasons that people search for criminal records, and your story could help other people that are in the same situation.